 Diminishing fishery harvest, wild fish food-safety issues, environmental concerns, increased fish consumption, and the increasing market share of organic foods have combined to focus attention on “organic aquaculture.”
 Consumer demand may well drive the organic production of finfish, shellfish and other aquatic species into the mainstream during the next decade.
 Organic aquaculture has attracted the attention of researchers from several academic disciplines as well as that of environmental advocates and entrepreneurial innovators.
 A small number of “certified” and non-certified organic fish and microalgae products have made it to the retail market place in the developed countries.
 While the regulatory specifics still need to be addressed, this new organic market niche has significant potential for growth in the future (Teclozan, 2023).

-Some species and some production systems may prove quite difficult to adapt to a traditional “organic” system (Teclozan, 2023).